-Rancho Cotate High School is one of the most comprehensive schools in the Bay Area.
-It has a core program, flexible learning schedules, Advanced Placement offerings, vocational education and a great student body.
-Technology High School, which will move from Sonoma State to its new location in the B section, continues to be one of the highest scoring schools academically in the state.
+Rancho Cotate High School (RCHS) is one of the most comprehensive schools in the Bay Area.
+It has a core program, flexible learning schedules, Advanced Placement offerings, vocational education, and a great student body.
+Students have the opportunity to join an academy based on their future career interests.
+Technology High School (THS) continues to be one of the highest performing schools in the state.
+Students focus on Project Based Learning and thrive in Tech High's small group settings.
+Both high schools offer internships for students to provide work experience.